pooranjoyb/mongodb-auth/README.md

 - This App is the clone of original Netflix signup UI and can be previewed by cloning into local directory
 - It is not hosted on any hosting service due to copyright issues
+- I've used MongoDB for storing login info for the ADMIN
+- Two routes have been created for the home and login

 ## Usage